heremaps/here-location-services-python/docs/source/lookup.rst

 Lookup
 ======
-Every place or location object known by HERE has a location identifier or "ID". `Lookup API <https://developer.here.com/documentation/geocoding-search-api/dev_guide/topics/endpoint-lookup-brief.html>`_ is used to look up a place by its HERE ID.
+Every place or location object known by HERE has a location identifier or "ID". `Lookup endpoint of HERE Geocoding & Search API <https://developer.here.com/documentation/geocoding-search-api/dev_guide/topics/endpoint-lookup-brief.html>`_ is used to look up a place by its HERE ID.

 Example
 -------